wsvoboda/parking-pals/README.md

 * User Authentication
 * Reservations
 * Search by location
-* Mobile Respponsiveness
+* Mobile Responsiveness
 * Error Handling
 * Toasts

 ### Walkthrough
-When you arrive at the landing page you are free to explore driveways by location, however if you attempt to reserve a driveway without being logged in you will quickly be rerouted to our login page.
+When you arrive at the landing page you are free to explore driveways by location.
+However, if you attempt to reserve a driveway without being logged in you will quickly be rerouted to our login page.
 Not a registered user?
 Dont worry!
-Sign up is a breeze, after inputting a few details you can head back to finish booking!
+Sign up is a breeze.
+After inputting a few details you can head back to finish booking!
 After booking don't forget to check out your profile page where your upcoming reservations will be easily accessible.

 ### Future Development
-* Host Platform
+* Host platform
-* Multi-day renting.
+* Multi-day renting
-* Stripe Integration
+* Stripe integration
 * Directions to your driveway